superlinked/VectorHub/docs/use_cases/readme.md

 # Blog

-There are a wide variety and many different use cases for information retrieval and vector-powered retrieval systems.
+There are a wide variety of different use cases for information retrieval and vector-powered retrieval systems.

 Our use cases include:
 - Different examples of problems you can solve using vector retrieval, improving performance in your ML Stack